gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/De_novo_error_rate_estimation.md

 * Information about the genome size
 * Information about the heterozygosity and the amount of repetitive sequence

-We'll do the first of these here.
+We'll do the first of these here, for a more advanced method see [GenomeScope](http://qb.cshl.edu/genomescope/).

 ## Counting kmers